CotripperPlatform/CoTrip/SETUP.md

 1. Navigate into client directory
 2. Run command `npm install` to install the dependencies found in the package.json file, when you start working on an existing branch, ensure that additional dependencies are not listed in the package.json file found on that branch.
 3. Run command `npm start` to start the server and view the frontend on your machine.
+4. Run command `npm run storybook` to run the component library locally and view the components.

 ## Setting up Backend
 1. Navigate into api directory